franchsli/whatsapp_clone_django/README.md

       4. To fix this you can change the image format to an optimized one.

     - I think is because the readmore height isn't kept in count when scrolling.
-- You can't archive chats who are not with a contact.
+- Users can't archive chats who are not with a contact, and they won't if the chat archiving logic stills working like it's right now.
+  The only way to archive chats that are not with a Contact its to add the archive field to the Chat model, but that
+    would means that the Chat will be archived for all the Users in it.

 ## NOTES FOR LATER